Installation with Kubernetes manifests

 Requires the Gateway APIs installed from the experimental channel.

 Deploys NGINX Gateway Fabric with NGINX Plus and experimental features.
-The image is pulled from the NGINX Plus Docker registry, and the imagePullSecretName is the name of the secret to use to pull the image.
-The secret must be created in the same namespace as the NGINX Gateway Fabric deployment.
+The image is pulled from the NGINX Plus Docker registry, and the imagePullSecretName is the name of the Secret to use to pull the image.
+The NGINX Plus JWT Secret used to run NGINX Plus is also specified in a volume mount and the --usage-report-secret parameter.
+These Secrets are created as part of the Before you begin section.

 Note: